jeffli2/JElin/README.md

 Both datasets are publicly available on Kaggle and are permitted for educational and research use under Kaggle’s terms of service.

-Ethics & Legal Constraints
+**Ethics & Legal Constraints**
 This project uses published datasets which are all licensed for educational and research purposes under the Kaggle website.
 The datasets include important details about countries and territories that were listed here.
 The World Happiness Report 2024 is released within the CC0 Public Domain which means that it can be used freely for anyone without any limitations or restrictions.
 The Countries of the World 2023 dataset is licensed and distributed under Attribution 4.0 International (CC BY 4.0).
-This specifically requires appropriate credit to the original data source unlike the World Happiness Report 2024.
+This specifically requires appropriate credit to the original data source unlike the World Happiness Report 2024\.
 All of the citations and attributions are listed and cited in the References section under this project report.

 Since the analysis for this project relies entirely on aggregated national-level statistics, there is little to no privacy concerns when it comes to the respondents.
 The Gallup World Poll has established ethical protocols and rules when it comes to conducting survey research which requires consent and must be a voluntary participation.
 However, it is very important to understand that for aggregated data, it can obscure significant within-country variation.
 Since there are national averages, they may hide inequalities across multiple regions, demographic populations, and income groups.
 For example, even though a country may have a high happiness report, there are still communities within that country that face hardship.
 With our analysis, it does not really entirely capture the disparities and inequalities.
 Therefore, users should be extremely careful and mindful about generalizing findings and understand that not all generalized findings are factually correct to all people within a country.

 The datasets that were used for this research project were all compiled by reputable global organizations such as The United Nations, the International Labour Organization, and the World Bank.
 These institutions maintain advanced data collection standards and all of their methodologies are publicly updated and published.
 However, there are also challenges that come along with using the datasets that we used.
 If there were surveys, their questions may be approached differently across different people in different countries and different cultures.
 For example, there may be differences in how each country measures or defines unemployment or labor force participation.
 With these inconsistencies, it would unintentionally introduce bias and hinder our preciseness in our research findings.
 While we are attempting to use standardized variables, data users need to be wary that cultural differences and how the country is run may impact the results of the data.

 Additionally, another ethical consideration that is important for this project involves cleaning out countries that did not have defined minimum wages.
 Twenty-one countries were removed from our analysis and project because they did not have a reported minimum wage, and often relied on sector-specific agreements instead.
 Because we excluded the twenty-one countries, this exclusion may introduce selection bias, since countries that follow a more collective bargaining system have different rules and regulations when it comes to the topic and issue of the minimum wage system.
 We did not exclude them out of spite, but the decision for this was due to avoid introducing artificial relationships and providing false information for users.
 We need to remain transparent to gain the public's trust.
 However, since we made this difficult decision, our overall findings and results do not generalize all of the existing economic systems and users should interpret the results within these limitations.

 Lastly, even though the goal of this project is to contribute to policy discussions regarding economic development and well being, correlation does not imply causation.
 Although our results point to correlations between happiness and a number of social and economic variables, they do not prove that changes in one variable directly influence changes in another.
 Instead of viewing these findings as conclusive proof for particular interventions, policymakers should view them as descriptive insights.
 To use this research responsibly, one must be aware of its limitations, scope, and the situations in which its conclusions might or might not be applicable.

-Data Quality
+## **Data Quality**

 We conducted a thorough data quality assessment before integrating and analyzing the datasets to ensure that the results of our analysis were reliable, transparent, and reproducible.
 Because this project combines data from two different sources, careful attention to completeness, consistency, and formatting was essential in order to avoid misleading conclusions.

 For the World Happiness dataset, most countries had complete information across all variables of interest, including happiness score, social support, healthy life expectancy, and freedom to make life choices.
 One country, Tajikistan, was missing several key happiness-related variables and could not be meaningfully included in the analysis.
 Because these missing values affected the dependent variable itself, Tajikistan was removed from the dataset entirely.
 Afghanistan reported an extremely low happiness score relative to other countries.
 However, this value reflects real-world social and political conditions rather than a data entry error or measurement problem.
 For this reason, Afghanistan was retained in the dataset and treated as a meaningful outlier rather than being removed or adjusted.